charm-13/petcafe/docs/concurrency.md

 Both calls read the same value for Whiskaroo's hunger, so both updates would add the `RAZZ_BERRY` satiety such that Whiskaroo's hunger after both calls (`488 + 10 + 10 = 508`) would be greater than its max_hunger (`500`).

 ![Sequence diagram for case 3](case3_concurrency.png)

+### Prevention
+This could be solved in a similar way to case 1 & 2.
+PostgreSQL's isolation level could be set to `REPEATABLE READ`, preventing User E from changing Whiskaroo's hunger until after User F's transaction has finished.